filoxo/mfe-dependency-analyzer/README.md

 - [memfs](https://github.com/streamich/memfs) creates a virtual file system
 - [unionfs](https://github.com/streamich/unionfs) merges real fs with virtual fs
 - [mock-require](https://github.com/boblauer/mock-require) intercepts and uses the above vfs whenever native fs is called
+- these are setup in `lib/fs.js` dynamically based on `MFE_DEPS_TEST_FS` environment variable.
+This was the only way I could find to extend fs within the command spawned by tests.